 Eze Village

-The postcard-perfect hilltop village above the French Riviera is all about tiny snaking alleyways that lead to beautiful sights, such as a cozy courtyard or a bright blue glimpse of the ocean.
-The village has some of the most beautiful narrow alleys in Provence.
+This postcard-perfect village, perched high above the French Riviera, is a labyrinth of narrow, winding alleyways that lead to hidden gems—a tranquil courtyard or a stunning azure view of the ocean.
+Besides, Eze Village has some of the most exquisite narrow alleys in all of Provence.

 La Turbie

-Since La Turbie is only five kilometres away from Eze Village, we went there after Eze’s visit.
-The village has preserved the charm of its glorious past virtually intact.
-Cobblestone streets, fine stone-built houses, vaulted passageways, little fountains, the beautiful baroque church of Saint-Michel with square bell tower roofed with varnished tiles, its monument of the Roman Empire, are the features to admire.
-Overshaded by the beauty of Monaco and the popularity of Nice, La Turbie is underrated and overseen by many tourists.
+Since La Turbie is only five kilometres away from Eze Village, we decided to explore it after our visit to Eze.
+The village has impeccably preserved the charm of its glorious past.
+Its cobblestone streets, fine stone-built houses, vaulted passageways, little fountains, and the beautiful baroque church of Saint-Michel, featuring a square bell tower roofed with varnished tiles, make it a pleasant destination.
+Additionally, its monument from the Roman Empire adds historical significance.
+Unfortunately, overshadowed by the glamour of Monaco and the popularity of Nice, La Turbie remains underrated and often overlooked by many tourists.

 Cap du Dramont (Day 6)